pedrudehuere/otftp/README.md

                         Default: 0.0.0.0
   -p PORT, --port PORT  Port the server will listen on.
 Default: 69 (TFTP
                         standard port)
-  --ack-timeout ACK_TIMEOUT
+  --files-dir FILES_DIR
+                        Directory where files are read from.
+Default: current working directory --ack-timeout ACK_TIMEOUT
                         Timeout for each ACK of the lock-step.
 Default: 0.5.
   --conn-timeout TIMEOUT